Leylah Fernandez: 2023: French Open final, BJK Cup win

 Fernandez embraces doubles partner Taylor Townsend at the 2023 French Open, where they reached their first major doubles final.

 Fernandez started the season by reaching the quarterfinals at the Auckland Open.
 At the Australian Open, she won her first-round match against Alizé Cornet.
 In the second round, she lost to world No. 4, Caroline Garcia, in a hard-fought match, having set points in both sets.

 At the Miami Open in the doubles competition, partnering with Taylor Townsend, they reached the final where they lost to American No. 1 duo Coco Gauff and Jessica Pegula.
 As a result, she moved up 40 positions to a new career-high of No. 42 in the doubles rankings, and later in beginning of May to No. 36.

 At the French Open in singles, she reached the second round but lost to Clara Tauson.
 At the same tournament, in doubles, she reached her first major doubles final alongside Taylor Townsend.
 As a result, she moved into the top 20 in the doubles rankings, on 21 August 2023.
 At Wimbledon, Fernandez lost in the second round to Garcia in a third-set tiebreak.
 With Townsend, she again lost to Garcia and her partner Luisa Stefani in the second round of the women's doubles, and partnered with Wesley Koolhof in the mixed doubles, losing in the second round.

-Fernandez had mixed results during the US Open swing.
+Fernandez had mixed results during the North American hardcourt swing.
 She lost to Maria Sakkari in the second round of Washington Open, and scored a win against 11th seed Beatriz Haddad Maia in the second round of the Canadian Open, before losing to Danielle Collins.
 After failing to qualify for the Cincinnati Open, Fernandez reached the quarterfinals of Tennis in Cleveland.
 Fernandez was knocked out of the US Open in the first round by Ekaterina Alexandrova, but again with Townsend, reached the quarterfinal of the women's doubles losing to eventual champions, Erin Routliffe and Gabriela Dabrowski.